Connor Wright

 • Acting successfully for the Defendant in a county court disability discrimination and breach of contract claim, concerning the provision of services at a holiday park.

-Outside of practice, Connor enjoys bouldering, cooking and expanding his vinyl record collection.
+Outside of his practice, Connor enjoys bouldering, cooking and expanding his vinyl record collection.

 Employment Law